hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

  ### WHERE Clause

- To optimize the WHERE Clause, we can use OR instead of IN when there is no index on the filtering column.
-The IN statement matches a column value to a list of values, and technically, it should execute faster than OR.
-However, in some cases, using OR instead of IN may not improve performance significantly, but it is a way to test if the query can possibly run faster.
+ To optimize the `WHERE` clause, we can use `OR` instead of `IN` when there is no index on the filtering column.
+The `IN` statement matches a column value to a list of values, and technically, it should execute faster than `OR`.
+However, in some cases, using `OR` instead of `IN` may not improve performance significantly, but it is a way to test if the query can possibly run faster.

  ![](/.gitbook/assets/query-optimization-images/picture8.PNG)